John D. Ray: Early life

 Ray was born on 22 December 1945.
 He was educated at Latymer Upper School, a private school in London.
 He went on to study at Trinity Hall, Cambridge.
 He graduated Bachelor of Arts (BA), later promoted to Master of Arts (MA Cantab).
 While at Cambridge, he was awarded the Thomas Young Medal for 'outstanding distinction in any branch of oriental archaeology'.

 Academic career

 Following his graduation from university, Ray spent some of 1970 working at the British Museum as a research assistant in the Department of Egyptian Antiquities.
-He then joined the University of Birmingham, where he was a Lecture in Egyptology from 1970 to 1977.
+He then joined the University of Birmingham, where he was a Lecturer in Egyptology from 1970 to 1977.
 In 1977, he joined the University of Cambridge as a Reader in Egyptology.
 In 1979, he was elected a Fellow of Selwyn College in addition to his university post.
 He was promoted to Professor and appointed to the Sir Herbert Thompson Chair in Egyptology in 2005.

 He retired in 2013 and was appointed professor emeritus.